Indoor Plant Care

 If a shrub is growing unevenly logic would dictate that the excess growth should be removed, but this will cause the smaller shoots further down the pruned branch to burst into growth.
 By pruning out some of the shoots on the shorter side their apical dominance is removed, so more growth is promoted.
 There are probably reasons why there is unbalanced growth such as a lack of light or exposure to the wind so there may always be a tendency for the imbalance to occur.

 Hygiene is an important consideration and any tools used should be disinfected after pruning infected material or before pruning plants such as fruit trees which are prone to disease.
-This can be done by swabbing the blades with surgical spirit or by playing a flame over them - a cigarette lighter is handy for this.
-Do not use a strong flame such as a blowtorch as overheating the blade will remove its 'temper' and it will not keep its sharp edge.
+This can be done by swabbing the blades with methylated spirit or by playing a flame over them - a cigarette lighter is handy for this.
+Do not use a strong flame such as a blowtorch close to the blade as overheating it will remove its 'temper' and it will not keep its sharp edge.

 On trees which are prone to disease any cut larger than the capacity of loppers, requiring a saw, should have ragged edges trimmed smooth and treated with a wound sealing compound.
 It contains fungicides which should fend off an attack until the plant starts to heal over the scar naturally.